3 Types of Big Data for Driving Marketing Strategy

 2. Website data

-Google Analytics is an obvious tool for collecting big data for a website: traffic, top landing pages, referral sites, conversion rates, etc. Marketing automation tools, such as Automatr, offer new ways to better leverage this data to yield big results.
+Google Analytics is an obvious tool for collecting big data for a website: traffic, top landing pages, referral sites, conversion rates, etc. Marketing automation tools offer new ways to better leverage this data to yield big results.

 Perhaps the most exciting of marketing automation functions is dynamic content, which allows a website to tailor its content to a specific user.
 The process is much more complex, but essentially data taken from an automation platform about the visitor (see this blog for information on how this works) can affect the way a certain landing page appears to one user as opposed to how it appears to another.
 This has large implications for targeted content creation that could yield more conversions and leads.